Anu-49/Git-and-Github/README.md

 ### Branches
 Branches allow you to work on different parts of a project without impacting the main branch.
-When the work is complete, a branch can be merged with the main project. create a new branch where branch name is 'secondbranch':
+When the work is complete, a branch can be merged with the main project. create a new branch where branch name is *'secondbranch'*:
 ```
 git branch secondbranch
 ```
-To check on which branch we are use 'git branch' command, the '*' before the branch name indicates our current branch.
+To check on which branch we are use *'git branch'* command, the '*' before the branch name indicates our current branch.
 Here we can also see list of all branches we have in our repo.
 ```
 git branch
 ```
-'checkout' is the command used to check out a branch.
+'checkout' is the command used to *check out a branch*.
 Moving us from the current branch, to the one specified at the end of the command i.e,
 ```
 git checkout second_branch
 ```
-By using above command we will check out from 'main' branch and move to newly created branch 'second_branch'.
+By using above command we will check out from *'main'* branch and move to newly created branch *'second_branch'*.
 Just like moving from one workspace to another workspace or from one folder to another folder.
 </br>
 to get back to main branch use:
 ```